-Unless you are exempt from the "Work Program" requirements, which include having an "Employment Development Plan," DTA may lower or stop your TAFDC for not meeting the requirements.
+Unless you are exempt from the "Work Program" requirements, which include having an "Pathways to Work Plan," DTA may lower or stop your TAFDC for not meeting the requirements.
 See 106 C.M.R. § 707.200.

 Starting an activity.
 If you are under the work requirement, you have the right to pick an activity.
 See Question 49.